Blueridge and Small-Scale Multi-Unit Housing

 You can also read the full report presented to Council on April 2nd (PDF).
 All of the above are excellent resources.

 One key point is that municipalities may exclude areas from multi-unit development for a few specific reasons.
 One such exclusion is if the land is subject to one or more hazardous conditions.
 More specifically, situations in which the density increase provided by SSMUH would “create risk that cannot be reasonably mitigated”.
-In the map above, the orange areas are tentatively classed as exempt from SSMUH development because of fire, creek (flooding) or slope related hazards.
+In the map above, the orange areas are tentatively classed as exempt from SSMUH development because of fire, creek (flooding), or slope-related hazards.
 In addition, other factors may add to the exempted areas.
 In particular, a transportation service review had not yet been completed when the map was first presented.
-Other factors could reduce the exempted areas over time, if a hazard can be mitigated in some way.
+Other factors could reduce the exempted areas over time if a hazard can be mitigated in some way.

-Note, this is still early data based on a high level analysis.
+Note, this is still early data based on a high-level analysis.
 It may change depending on many factors.

 This tentative new zoning information for individual parcels is now available in DNV’s Geoweb property viewer.
 To check on a given property, click on that link to bring up the application.
 Move the map and zoom in to find the property in question, then click on the lot.
 A Property Information window will appear.
 Scroll down to the Regulatory section and note the “Proposed Zoning for Small-Scale Multi-Unit Housing (SSMUH)” information for that lot.
 If you have questions or find errors, the District wants your feedback at planning@dnv.org.